 Government savings bonds may be purchased also at any bank or post office and you can redeem them without notice.
 They are the safest kind of investment, but the interest rate is low.
 If you cash a bond before the maturity date you do not get the full rate of interest.
-The E bond is the most popular bond for the small investor.
-This pays 3% interest if the bond is carried until maturity in 92% years.
+Among savings bonds, the E bond is the most popular for the small investor.
+This pays $3\frac{3}{4}\%$ interest if the bond is held until maturity in 7 years, 9 months.
 You need not pay any tax on income from these bonds until you cash them or until you redeem them at maturity.
+However, the government allows you to keep these bonds for an extended period with the same rate of interest continuing.